Manders0689/Final-Project/01-Sets.md

 The hashing function converts the value of an item to a numerical index value.
 Python has a built-in hash function.
 The values returned by the hash function will be different each time that you run it, but will stay the same as you are working with those values.
 They won't change until the function is run again.

 There are limitations to hashing:
-* Python listed cannot me hashed
+* Python listed cannot be hashed

 ## Conflicts
 There are two common ways to deal with conflict while using sparse lists: